konakallanikhil/healthcare-disease-analytics-gcp/README.md

 This project focuses on building a GCP-based data pipeline and analytics platform for public health data across countries and years.
 It processes structured healthcare datasets containing disease prevalence, incidence, mortality, treatment details, and socio-economic indicators such as income, education, and urbanization.

-The pipeline uses Cloud Storage for raw data ingestion, Cloud Composer (Airflow) for orchestration, BigQuery for transformation and analysis, and Looker Studio or BigQuery BI Engine for visualization.

 **Key goals include:**

 Understanding disease trends by age group, gender, and country.